-Type of Control Measure Most Stringent Control Program Identified Summary of ummary of Findings from Analysis Other Jurisdiction(s) Analyzed d Heavy-[ cles • NOx: 0.020 g 0.035 • PM: 0.005 g/ g/bhp-hr @ 43 600,000 For 2031 and Sub • NOx : 0.020 0.040 • PM: 0.005 /b g/bhp-hr @ mi g/bhp-hr @ 43 ≤ 800,000 federally-certified than those include 2027 and later ye NOx and 0.005 g/ 22, U.S. EPA finalized new emissions standards for d vehicles beginning in 2027, though these are less stringent ded in CARB's Heavy-Duty Omnibus Regulation: For MY years, federal certification limits will be set to 0.035 g/hp-hr for g/hp hr for RM New Vehicle and Engine Standards: Optional heavy- duty internal combustion engine emission standards Optional Heavy-Duty Low NOx Emission Standards (CARB) Omnibus Regulation (CARB) development of cl beyond the string manufacturers co standards of 0.1 of 75 percent, and 9 0.2 g/bhp-hr).
-To federal emission is CARB's optional standards accelerate the pace of innovation and development of cleaner engine technologies by certifying engines that go beyond the stringency of existing standards.
+Type of Control Measure Most Stringent Control Program Identified Summary of Findings fr om Analysi s Other Jurisdiction(s) Analyzed On-Road Heavy-Duty Vehicles 0.035 NOx: 0.020 g/bhp-hr @ miles ≤ 435,000 0.035 g/bhp-hr @ 435,000 &lt; miles ≤ 600,000 PM: 0.005 g/bhp-hr For 2031 and Sul • NOx : 0.020 0.040 • PM: 0.005 /k g/bhp-hr @ mi g/bhp-hr @ 43 ≤ 800,000 In December 202 federally-certified than those includ 2027 and later ye NOx and 0.005 g vehicles begin ed in CARB's H ars, federal ce ning in 2027, tl Heavy-Duty Orr nough these ar inibus Regulati e less stringent on: For MY New Vehicle and Engine Standards: Optional heavy- duty internal combustion engine emission standards Optional Heavy-Duty Low NOx Emission Standards (CARB) Omnibus Regulation (CARB) CARB's optional standards accelerate the pace of innovation and development of cleaner engine technologies by certifying engines that go beyond the stringency of existing standards.
 Starting in 2015, engine manufacturers could choose to certify to three optional NOx emission standards of 0.1 g/bhp hr, 0.05 g/bhp-hr, and 0.02 g/bhp-hr (i.e., 50 percent, 75 percent, and 90 percent lower than the existing mandatory standard of 0.2 g/bhp-hr).
 Together with the mandatory standards that harmonize with federal emission requirements, this program makes California's suite of HD engine emission controls the most stringent in the nation.
 California is the only state with optional exhaust emission standards for heavy-duty engines that exceed the stringency of U.S. EPA requirements.
-Emission Standar for MY 2027 and Omnibus Regulation will lower the optional Low-NOx ards to 0.020 g/bhp-hr for MY 2024-26 and to 0.010 g/bhp-hr later New Vehicle and Engine Standards: Warranty Requirements and Useful Life California Emission Control System Warranty Regulations and Maintenance Provisions (CARB) Omnibus Regulation (CARB) 100,000 miles, or more stringent wa Class 8 Class 6 Class 4 2022 and later, U.S. EPA warranty provisions cover 5 years / 3,000 hours, for Class 4 - 8 trucks; California's arranty provisions cover: 3: 350,000 miles, or 5 years 6 - 7: 150,000 miles, or 5 years 4 - 5: 110,000 miles, or 5 years Currently, no other state has more stringent warranty requirements than California.
+The Heavy-Duty Emission Standar for MY 2027 and ds to 0.020 g/l New Vehicle and Engine Standards: Warranty Requirements and Useful Life California Emission Control System Warranty Regulations and Maintenance Provisions (CARB) Omnibus Regulation (CARB) For Model Years 100,000 miles, or more stringent wa Class 6 Class 6 Class 4 Years 2022 and later, U.S. EPA warranty provisions cover les, or 5 years / 3,000 hours, for Class 4 - 8 trucks; California's ent warranty provisions cover: Class 8: 350,000 miles, or 5 years Class 6 - 7: 150,000 miles, or 5 years Class 4 - 5: 110,000 miles, or 5 years Currently, no other state has more stringent warranty requirements than California.
 California is the only state with the authority to initially adopt and enforce emission standards and test procedures for new motor vehicles and new motor vehicle engines that are more stringent than federal emission standards and test procedures.
 CARB Useful Life: Useful Life (miles) For MY 2022 - 2026, CARB's warranty requirements are more stringent than Federal standards, and Model Year Class 4 - 5 Diesel Class 6 - 7 Diesel Class 8 Diesel Heavy-Duty Otto California's useful life requirements align with federal requirements.
-Under the 2021 Omnibus Regulation, California warranty and useful life requirements are at Current - 2026 110,000 miles 10 years 185,000 miles 10 years 435,000 miles 10 years 22,000 hours 110,000 miles 10 years California warranty and useful life requirements are least as stringent as federal requirements for My 20 - 2031+.
+Under the 2021 Omnibus Regulation, California warranty and useful life requirements are at Current - 2026 110,000 miles 10 years 185,000 miles 10 years 435,000 miles 10 years 22,000 hours 110,000 miles 10 years least as stringent as federal requirements for My 2027 - 2031+.